-Jane is coming home from college next week, and she needs a car.
+Jane is coming back to Los Angeles from college next week, and she needs a car.
 Well, I need her to have a car because I don’t share well and I’m not excited about ridesharing as a full-time plan.

 We got rid of Jane’s car when she decided to go to school in New York City.
 Naturally, she won’t be needing it for the bulk of four years.
 During short breaks, like winter, I can rent a car, and she can drive mine as it’s prohibitively expensive to have a driver under 25 on a rental car.
 But for summertime, I’ve tried to find other solutions.
 I’m still unclear on what we’ll do but here are the options.